sanjeevkumarcode/iNeuron_Python_Programming_Assignments/README.md

 # iNeuron_Python_Programming_Assignments
-This repository is created to upload all the programming assignments of iNeuron.ai
+This repository is created to upload all the python programming assignments of iNeuron.ai